arangodb/arangodb-spark-datasource/README.md

 ### Read Resiliency

 The data of each partition is read using an AQL cursor.
 If any error occurs the read task of the related partition will fail.
-According to the Spark configuration, the task could be retried and rescheduled on a different executor.
+Depending on the Spark configuration, the task could be retried.

 ## Batch Write